sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 hdfs dfs -put /mnt/hgfs/shared_folder/some_file /user/vora/
 ```

->If the sharing doesn’t work, then the try executing `vmhgfs-fuse /mnt/hgfs/`
+>If the sharing doesn't work, then the try executing `vmhgfs-fuse /mnt/hgfs/`

 [DONE]
 [ACCORDION-END]